Battle of Fredericksburg: Military situation

 In November 1862, U.S. President Abraham Lincoln needed to demonstrate the success of the Union war effort before the Northern public lost confidence in his administration.
 Confederate armies had been on the move earlier in the fall, invading Kentucky and Maryland.
 Although each had been turned back, those armies remained intact and capable of further action.
 Lincoln urged Major General Ulysses S. Grant to advance against the Confederate stronghold of Vicksburg, Mississippi.
 He replaced Maj.
 Gen. Don Carlos Buell with Maj.
 Gen. William S. Rosecrans, hoping for a more aggressive posture against the Confederates in Tennessee, and on November 5, seeing that his replacement of Buell had not stimulated Maj.
-Gen. George B. McClellan into action, he issued orders to replace McClellan in command of the Army of the Potomac in Virginia.
-McClellan had stopped General Robert E. Lee's forces at the Battle of Antietam in Maryland, but had not been able to destroy Lee's army, nor did he pursue Lee back into Virginia aggressively enough for Lincoln.
+Gen. George B. McClellan into action, Lincoln issued orders to replace McClellan in command of the Army of the Potomac.
+McClellan had stopped General Robert E. Lee's forces at the Battle of Antietam in Maryland but had not been able to destroy Lee's army, nor did he pursue Lee back into Virginia aggressively enough for Lincoln.

 McClellan's replacement was Maj.
 Gen. Ambrose Burnside, the commander of the IX Corps.
 Burnside had established a reputation as an independent commander, with successful operations earlier that year in coastal North Carolina and, unlike McClellan, had no apparent political ambitions.
-However, he felt himself unqualified for army-level command and objected when offered the position.
-He accepted only when it was made clear to him that McClellan would be replaced in any event and that an alternative choice for command was Maj.
+However, he felt unqualified for army-level command and objected when offered the position.
+He accepted only when it was made clear to him that McClellan would be replaced in any event and that a choice for command was Maj.
 Gen. Joseph Hooker, whom Burnside disliked and distrusted.
 Burnside assumed command on November 7.